Recognising advanced level practice in nursing

 Nurses who successfully achieve the full master’s qualification, including non-medical prescribing, from an RCN accredited university will have the credential awarded, at no cost, for the first three years.
 You can view a full list of RCN accredited programmes here.

-Transitional arrangements are in place for nurses who do not have a full master's but are currently working at an advanced level.
+Transitional arrangements are temporarily in place for nurses who do not have a full master's but are currently working at an advanced level (Model D - level 6 and/or 7 credits route).
 Once a nurse has gained the credential through these arrangements RCN does not expect them to complete a full master's in the future to retain the award.
 Apply here